 All covered institutional device should also be configured to use synchronized time sources (i.e. Network Time Protocol - NTP) such that the times on these covered devices are sync to the common time source on a regular basis so that time stamps across all the logs are consistent.

 Resource proprietor and custodian must also develop log retention policy to identify storage requirements for covered device logs and appropriate archival procedures to ensure useful log data are available in the case of a response required security incident or investigation.
 At minimal, the audit logs for the last 30 days must be collected in easily accessible storage media.
 Older logs should be archived to less expensive storage media, as long as they are still accessible in the future as is required by incidents or investigation.

 Due to the complexity of an audit logging program implementation, it is strongly recommended that resource proprietors and resource custodians enroll in the campus-provided audit logging service described below.

-Information Security and Policy (ISP) has implemented Campus Log Correlation Program, an enterprise grade audit logging software solution (based on HP ArcSight), to aid in managing, correlating, and detecting suspicious activities related to the campus' most critical data assets.
-This service's advanced detection capabilities enable ISP to correlate events in multiple dimensions - by identity, vulnerability, asset, time, patterns and other events - across firewalls, web servers, system access logs, and other core central Security Services such as Vulnerability and Intrusion Detection to determine if a system has been successfully attacked, is currently being probed for attack, or detect advanced threats before they cause damage.
+The Information Security Office (ISO) has implemented Campus Log Correlation Program, an enterprise grade audit logging software solution (based on HP ArcSight), to aid in managing, correlating, and detecting suspicious activities related to the campus' most critical data assets.
+This service's advanced detection capabilities enable ISO to correlate events in multiple dimensions - by identity, vulnerability, asset, time, patterns and other events - across firewalls, web servers, system access logs, and other core central Security Services such as Vulnerability and Intrusion Detection to determine if a system has been successfully attacked, is currently being probed for attack, or detect advanced threats before they cause damage.

-To enroll in ISP Campus Log Correlation Program, please email your request to email@example.com.
+To enroll in ISO Campus Log Correlation Program, please email your request to email@example.com.